lavsunswe/Ecswincontainersample/README.md

-The container image is stored in a compressed manner in the ECR repository.
+The container image is encrypted and compressed in the Amazon ECR repository.
 The actual size of this container image is around 11GB in the local development environment.
-In the ECR repository it’s size is around 465 MB, which is clearly evident about the compression of images.
+In the ECR repository it’s size is around 465 MB, which is a lot of space savings!

 ![](https://github.com/sundarnarasiman/Ecswincontainersample/blob/master/screenshots/pic14.jpg)